munificent/magpie/doc/site/markdown/language/compound-values.markdown

     print(point x) // prints "1"
     print(point y) // prints "2"

-### Expression Literals
+### Expression Object

-An expression literal is a chunk of code that isn't evaluated.
+An expression object is a chunk of code that isn't evaluated.
 Instead, it's just bundled up into a data structure that you can pass around.
 You can't do much with them yet, but they will eventually be used for metaprogramming.
-To create an expression literal, just enclose any expression in curly braces:
+To create an expression literal (as opposed to creating an expression that's evaluated in-place), just enclose any expression in curly braces:

     :::magpie
     var a = { print("hi") }

 That will create an expression object containing the code `print("hi")` and store a reference to it in `a`.
 It won't print anything.

-Expression literals are similar to functions: they both contain a chunk of code.
+Expression objects are similar to [functions](functions.html): they both contain a chunk of code.
 The main difference is that a function carries with it enough context (i.e. its closure and its parameters) so that it can be invoked.
 An expression literal strips that out: it's just a piece of code stored as data.
+You can't directly evaluate an expression object.